If you are raising baby chicks this year or in the near future, then you definitely need to know the ins and outs about brooding in poultry!

 Absorbent Bedding

-Other options include crushed corn cobs, peat moss, crushed cane, shredded dried leaves, finely shredded paper, vermiculite and coarse sand.
-You can get creative, just make sure that it isn’t super fine or resembles food.
+Using some form of absorbent bedding (such as pine shavings or chopped straw) is recommended.
+Other alternatives include crushed corn cobs, peat moss, crushed cane, shredded dried leaves, vermiculite and coarse sand.
+Just make sure that it isn’t slippery, super fine, or resembles food.

 Wire Flooring